What is equitable distribution?

-Equitable distribution refers to the division of assets and debts acquired during the marriage.
+Equitable distribution in Long Island and the greater New York area refers to the division of assets and debts acquired during the marriage.
 It does not matter if title to a particular asset or debt is in one spouse’s name.
 As long as the asset or debt was acquired after the marriage, with the few exceptions noted below, it is considered marital property and will be divided equally or in some other proportion between the spouses.
 The goal is to divide the marital property as fairly as possible.
 In mediation, couples are able to discuss and decide how best to distribute these assets and debts in a way that will work for both of them.
-As, mediators we will help you discuss all of the available options.
+As mediators, we will help you discuss all of the available options.

 - The house.